sergiokopplin/indigo/_posts/2019-11-28-interpolation_mixup.md

 ---
-title: Interpolation for regularization and profit
+title: Interpolation for Regularization and Profit
 layout: post
 date: 2019-11-28
 tag: